-While not regulated by the Delaware General Health District, the indoor environment may be of concern to residents.
+While not regulated by the Delaware Public Health District, the indoor environment may be of concern to residents.
 These pages are maintained to provide information on topics of concern as they become available.
-Wit no rules or regulations, the Health District cannot enforce provision for situations occurring inside of a home or apartment, but some of the agencies listed on these pages may be a resource for residents.
+With no rules or regulations, the Health District cannot enforce provision for situations occurring inside of a home or apartment, but some of the agencies listed on these pages may be a resource for residents.

 The safety of the public and our staff is a priority for the Health District.
 To aid in identification, our Environmental Health inspection staff carry two forms of identification; a photo identification card and a metal badge.
 We encourage, and our inspecting staff welcome, the public to ask to see both forms of identification to prevent unauthorized access to a building, business or home.
 No Health District personnel will ever treat an operator, business owner, or homeowner differently for asking for identification.
 Should someone arrive at your location and not be able to produce both forms of identification, please turn them away and call our office immediately.

 Mold is naturally occuring and can be found both inside and outside the home.
 It is almost always found in damp or moist areas and the spores are sometimes not visinle to the human eye.
 The main public health concern related to mold is the capacity for the spores to create allergic reactions in humans.

 It is important to remember that mold problems are almost always moisture problems.
 Therefore, the first step in getting rid of mold is to get rid of moisture.
 Mold cleanup cannot begin until the moisture source is identified and eliminated.
 Once you have eliminated the moisture source, you can begin to assess the extent of the cleanup needed.